Welcome to the ultimate Yucatán backpacking guide.

 Buses are the most common mode of transportation in the Yucatán.
 There are several bus companies that offer service between major cities and towns.
 These include ADO, Mayab, Omnibuses de Mexico, and Primera Plus.

 The buses are usually comfortable and air-conditioned, and most of them have WiFi.
+You can either book bus tickets online or from the bus station.

 If you don’t have the budget to hire a car, and don’t fancy sitting for hours in the back of a cramped minibus (see below), taking the bus will probably be the best way for you to get around.